AppiumTestDistribution/appium-device-farm/docs/setup.md

 Once automation picks the device user cannot manually unblock, it's responsible for the automation script.

+## Manual Control of Devices for iOS real device
+Resign the WDA provided here: [WDA]().
+Upload the resigned WDA to the server from the UI.
+Make sure the WDA uploaded should be named as `wda-resign.ipa`.

+Follow the instructions [here](https://github.com/DanTheMan827/ios-app-signer) to resign the WDA.

+Verify: Install the resigned WDA on the device and check if the WDA is working fine.
+Use the command `ios install --path=/pathto/wda-resign.ipa`
 ## Dashboard

 To reflect the test status on dashboard.